Why it’s time to worry about old people on the internet – not just the young

 Many pointed to the kind of seductive, sinister content that supposedly awaits those young people when they get online.
 Targets range from the truly malevolent (Andrew Tate) to the largely misunderstood (Joe Rogan); the more compassionate argued that there needs to be a similar kind of movement focused on spreading progressive ideas, while others suggested that the election result was simple a case of young people having been poisoned on the internet.

-But one great success of the right is that it has accepted the internet as a new kind of place for a new kind of content, and offered that.
-Liberals have often tended to castigate those they find responsible, a process that sometimes means that people such as Tate acquire both more press and a kind of rebellious thrill.
+But one great success of the right is that it has accepted the internet as a place for a new kind of content, and offered that.
+And purveyors of disinformation have also capitalised, spreading conspiracy theories that are often taken at face value.

-Banning young people from the internet won't keep that from happening – if anything, it is more likely to lead only to making it seem more of a covert thrill.
+Banning young people from the internet won't stop that kind of interference or other out and out online criminality.

-Instead, we would do better to treat young people with the same kind of nuanced and sensitive concern that we offer to older generations: compassion, not censure – and a commitment to build a whole new kind of internet.
+We would do better to treat young people with the same kind of nuanced and sensitive concern that we offer to older generations: compassion, not censure – and a commitment to build a better internet, rather than take away access from the one that exists.

 Join our commenting forum